 Yes, in some instances public authorities are able to consider using legitimate interests as a lawful basis.

 However, if you are a public authority you cannot use legitimate interests as your lawful basis if the processing is in the performance of your tasks as a public authority.
-The GDPR explains the reason for this exclusion is because it is for the legislature to give public authorities the legal authority to process personal data; ie if you are a public authority you should only be able to process personal data in performance of your tasks if the law has given you authorisation.
+The UK GDPR explains the reason for this exclusion is because it is for the legislature to give public authorities the legal authority to process personal data; ie if you are a public authority you should only be able to process personal data in performance of your tasks if the law has given you authorisation.

 Other lawful bases are available to you if you are a public authority and these are likely to be more appropriate for some types of processing that you undertake; eg if you are performing your tasks you should instead consider the ‘public task’ basis.